To get ahead you have to stay informed.

 Risk Comfort Level

 Considered one of the safest investments, certificates are federally insured.
-Certificates provide account holders with a low-risk way to save, and they're still likely to earn at a higher rate than savings and money market accounts.
+They offer account holders a low-risk way to save, and they're still likely to earn at a higher rate than savings and money market accounts.

 Invest in Your Future